Canop/safecloset/README.md

 1. Backup your closet files.
 They're not readable as long as your passphrases can't be guessed so you don't have to hide those files and it's most important to not lose them.
 1. Use hard to guess passphrases, but ones that you can remember for a very long time.
 1. You may keep the executables of all OS on your USB keys, so that you can read your secrets everywhere.

+# Storage format

+The closet file is a [MessagePack](https://msgpack.org/index.html) encoded structure with the following fields:

+* `salt`: a string
+* `drawers`: an array of `ClosedDrawer`

+The MessagePack serialization preserves field names and allows future additions.

+An instance of `ClosedDrawer` is a structure with the following fields:

+* `nonce`: a byte array
+* `content`: a byte array

+The `content` is the AES-GCM-SIV encryption of the serializied drawer with the included `nonce`.
+The key used for this encryption is a 256 bits Argon2 hash of the password with the closet's salt.

+The serialized drawer is a MessagePack encoded structure with the following fields:

+* `check_id`: a string: the closet's salt, used for consistency check
+* `entries`: an array of `Entry`
+* `settings`: an instance of `DrawerSettings`
+* `garbage`: a random byte array

+Instances of `Entry` contain the following fields:

+* `name`: a string
+* `value`: a string

+Instances of `DrawerSettings` contain for now just one optional field:

+* `hide_values`: a boolean